 Risk prioritization via segmenting suppliers by their value to the organization is a pragmatic approach.
-However, it is concerning that only just over half of suppliers (53%) are typically evaluated during the risk analysis process.
+However, it is concerning that IT and IT security leaders say that only just over half of suppliers (56%) are typically evaluated during their risk analysis process.